mayworms/mayworms.github.io/src/cv.md

 ---

 ### Education
+**PhD in Information (current)**
+University of Michigan
+School of Information
+Ann Arbor, MI
+Aug.
+2024 - present

 **Master of Science in Information**
-University of Michigan School of Information
+University of Michigan
-Library Science, Archives, and Digital Preservation track
+School of Information, Library Science, Archives, and Digital Preservation track
 Ann Arbor, MI
 Aug.
 2020 - May 2022